Modular links: Bunch algorithm and upper volume bounds: Volume bounds that are linear in word periods

 Rodr\'{\i}guez-Migueles showed in \cite[Theorem 1.4]{RodriguezMigueles:PeriodsOfContinuedFractions} that there exists a sequence of modular knot complements with words of the form $x^{k_1} y x^{k_2} y \ldots x^{k_n} y$, where $k_1 > k_2 > \ldots > k_{n-1} > k_n + 1$, such that an upper volume bound is linear in the word period.
 By \refthm{Classification}, there exists a sequence of classes of modular knot complements that share the same linear upper bound.
 In this section, we further generalise such a family of modular knot complements with volume bounds depending linearly on the word period.

 Unless otherwise specified, from now on in this section, let $L$ be a modular link with labelled code words denoted in (\ref{Words}) with $(x_{\sigma(1)}, \ldots, x_{\sigma(\overline{n})})$ and $(y_{\tau(1)}, \ldots, y_{\tau(\overline{n})})$ denoting its orders within the full $x$-bunch and full $y$-bunch respectively.
 Let $\calP\from M\to B$ be the bundle projection map of the Seifert-fibred space $M\coloneqq \SS^3\setminus \calL_{\textup{SF}}$ of $L$.
 Note that \refdef{ParentLink} constructs a link projection of the parent link under $\calP$, and the link projection can be considered as lying in four disjoint regions.
-For the region containing only the red horizontal and vertical line segments (see \reffig{ParentKnotSteps}, bottom, for example), we call it the \emph{top-left region}.
-For the region containing blue horizontal and red vertical line segments, we call it the \emph{bottom-left region}.
-Similarly, we call the region containing blue horizontal and vertical line segments the \emph{bottom-right region}, and we call the region containing red horizontal and blue vertical line segments the \emph{top-right region}.
+For the region containing only the $y$-horizontal and $y$-vertical line segments (red) (see \reffig{Step3} for example), we call it the \emph{top-left region}.
+For the region containing $x$-horizontal (blue) and $y$-vertical line segments (red), we call it the \emph{bottom-left region}.
+Similarly, we call the region containing $x$-horizontal and $x$-vertical line segments (blue) the \emph{bottom-right region}, and we call the region containing $y$-horizontal (red) and $x$-vertical (blue) line segments the \emph{top-right region}.